-The financial statements for the year ended June 30,2021 have been prepared in accordance with approved accounting and reporting standards as applicable in Pakistan and the requirements of Companies Act 2017.
-Approved accounting standards comprise of such International Financial Reporting Standards (IFRSs) issued by the International Accounting Standards Board as notified under the Companies Act 2017 and, provisions of and directives issued under the Act.
-Wherever, the requirements of the Companies Act 2017 or directives issued by the Securities and Exchange Commission of Pakistan differ with the requirements of these standards, the requirements of Companies Act 2017 or the requirements of said directives shall prevail.
+The financial statements for the year ended June 30, 2022 have been prepared in accordance with approved accounting and reporting standards as applicable in Pakistan and the requirements of Companies Act 2017.
+Approved accounting standards comprise of such International Financial Reporting Standards (IFRSs) issued by the International Accounting Standards Board as notified under the Companies Act 2017, Islamic financial accounting standards (IFAS) issued by the Institute of Chartered Accountants of Pakistan as notified under Companies Act, 2017 and, provisions of and directives issued under the Act.
+Wherever, the requirements of the Companies Act 2017 or directives issued by the Securities and Exchange Commission of Pakistan differ with the requirements of these standards, the requirements of Companies Act 2017 or the requirements of said directives have been followed.